Henry Kramer

-Henry Kramer is an American pianist.

 Background

 Henry Kramer graduated from the Juilliard School where he worked with Julian Martin and Robert McDonald.
 He received his Doctorate of Musical Arts from the Yale School of Music under the guidance of Boris Berman.
 Kramer is a Steinway Artist.

 Awards

 Henry won top prizes at the National Chopin Competition in 2010, the Montreal International Competition in 2011 and the China Shanghai International Piano Competition in 2012.
 In 2014 he was added to the roster of Astral Artists, an organization that annually selects a handful of rising stars among strings, piano, woodwinds, and voice candidates.
 The following year, he earned a top prize in the 2015 Honens International Piano Competition.

 In 2016, he garnered international recognition with a second prize win in the Queen Elisabeth Competition in Brussels.
 Most recently, he was awarded the 2019 Avery Fisher Career Grant by Lincoln Center, an honor bestowed to young American soloists.